 Baseball Cap

 The beginning of any true tool dad is a baseball cap promoting a local business or tool brand.
 An alternate style is a sports-related hat that was a popular style over ten years ago, for example, a 1996 Chicago Bulls championship hat.
 Denim or canvas are also common materials used for these hats.
-A dad will usually say it’s to keep the sun out of his eyes, but it’s actually to hide his receding hairline.
+A dad usually says it’s to keep the sun out of his eyes, but it’s to hide his receding hairline.

 Gas-Station Sunglasses